grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Done.
 I can pay you two-thirds now and the remainder on delivery.
 I assume coin will be satisfactory?"

-"Absolutely."
-Said Percy, kicking herself that she didn't ask for more.
+"Absolutely," said Percy, kicking herself that she didn't ask for more.
 Still, she have never been paid triple for a hull load before.

 Trinity stood and shuffled over to a sideboard where an enormous ledger book was laid out open.
 She made marks with a large fountain pen in it between counting out heavy coins and placing them into a soft leather satchel.
 While watching Trinity's fingers pick apart the coins, Percy noticed for the first time that she only had three fingers on her right hand.